-Two rising stars of the literary world, Garth Hallberg and Estep Nagy, will be in conversation on the art of writing fiction, particularly about fictional families.
+Two rising stars of the literary world and Montclair residents, Garth Hallberg and Estep Nagy, will be in conversation about the art of writing fiction, particularly about fictional families.
 The authors will interview each other and intersperse short readings from their novels during the event.

 Estep Nagy released his first novel, We Shall Not All Sleep, to critical acclaim in 2017.
 His fiction and other writing have appeared in Southwest Review, The Believer, Paper, Box Office, and elsewhere.
 He wrote and directed the independent feature film The Broken Giant (1998), which is in the permanent collection of the Museum of Modern Art.
 His plays have been produced and developed at theaters across the country, including at Actors Theater of Louisville and the Source Festival in Washington, DC.

 Watchung Booksellers will have both authors’ books available for purchase and signing at the close of the event.

 This event is free thanks to support from our sponsors.
 Registration is strongly recommended at this LINK or by calling 973-744-0500 x2275.
 Standby seats will be released at 3:50PM in the cafe area at the event.
 No wait list will be created.

 The OBOM Series is generously supported by grants from The Montclair Foundation and Investors Foundation.